benbalter/benbalter.github.com/_posts/2015-12-07-how-to-derail-any-meeting.md

 That got me thinking: what additional anti-patterns would the OSS add if they were writing that field manual today?

+* What are we solving for?
+* What does success look like?
+* What's our success metric?
+* How do we measure our success metric?
+* I really think X stakeholder should be here before we make a decision
+* Show up when it's expected to start, or even better, assume it'll start a few minutes late
+* Don't take into account AV needs until after the start time
+* Don't do any work outside the meeting.
+Meetings are when your team does work.

 ---

 [^disclaimer]: Emphasis *mine*.